 I covered dry roasted peanuts in that last article, noting how expensive they can be.
 Cashews have always been a hundred times worse – with peanuts, at least you get a few handfuls.
 A typical bag of cashews is likely to contain less than 20 nuts and cost at least twice the price of the peanuts!

-You can buy raw cashews for as little as £1.15 per 100g from Real Foods.
-All you need after that is salt (again, use sea salt because it has no additives).
+You can buy raw cashews for as little as £1.15 per 100g if you buy 1kg bags, and all you need after that is salt (use sea salt because it has no additives).

 In a saucepan, place ½ tbsp salt and about 100-150 mls of water.
 Bring to the boil and let the salt dissolve.
 Then add 500g of raw cashews.
 Stir to make sure that all the cashews are coated with the salt water, and keep stirring carefully until the water is absorbed/evaporates.
 Remove from the heat and turn out on to baking parchment laid in a baking tray.